sentientforest/pears-gambit/ctx/20250721_pear-chess_project_plan.md

 ## Executive Summary

-This project plan outlines the implementation of Pear Chess, a peer-to-peer chess application with integrated AI assistance.
+This project plan outlines the implementation of Pear's Gambit, a peer-to-peer chess application with integrated AI assistance.
 The plan is structured around five major phases spanning 10 weeks, with clear milestones, dependencies, and risk mitigation strategies.

 ## Project Overview